‘Shane’: Alan Ladd stars in classic Western to be screened at the Academy

 And when it comes to my admiration for Shane, I’m in renowned company.
 Woody Allen has remarked on the film’s “poetry and elegant flow,” while in George Stevens: A Filmmaker’s Journey, Warren Beatty discusses Shane‘s influence on Bonnie and Clyde – you won’t think of axes and shovels when you hear guns go off in either movie.

 Besides Alan Ladd (instead of original choices Montgomery Clift and William Holden), Jean Arthur (instead of original choice Katharine Hepburn), Van Heflin, Brandon De Wilde, Jack Palance, and Emile Meyer, Shane also features Elisha Cook Jr., Ben Johnson, Ellen Corby, Edgar Buchanan, Douglas Spencer, Edith Evanson, Nancy Kulp, and a clever saloon dog.

-Photos: Van Heflin, Jean Arthur, Alan Ladd in ‘Shane’
+Images below: Van Heflin, Jean Arthur, Alan Ladd in Shane.

-Van Heflin, Jean Arthur, Alan Ladd Shane photos: Courtesy of the Academy of Motion Picture Arts and Sciences.
+Van Heflin, Jean Arthur, Alan Ladd Shane images: Courtesy of the Academy of Motion Picture Arts and Sciences.